vrurg/raku-Config-BINDish/docs/md/Config/BINDish/Grammar.md

 Parent block context.

+### `$*CFG-CTX-PROPS`

+If a keyword in declaration position has been encountered and there is a pre-declaration entry for it then this variable would contain properties of the keyword.
+It's type will depend on what the keyword is registered as: block or option.

 ### `$*CFG-AS-INCLUDE`

 If set to *True* then it means that the current grammar is parsing included source.